Disability Employment Services

 National Panel of Assessors

-As part of the 2018 reforms to DES, a new National Panel of Assessors (NPA) was established from a grant selection process to deliver assessment services from 1 July 2018.
+As part of the October 2023 Budget the Government extended the NPA program for 2 years to 30 June 2025, in line with the extension to DES.
 The NPA provides a range of independent assessment services to assist people with disability who are seeking employment and/or to keep sustainable employment.